Azure-Samples/Serverless-Eventing-Platform-for-Microservices/setup.md

 The sample includes ARM templates for each component.
 Each ARM template contains a `uniqueResourceNamePrefix` parameter that must be set to a globally unique value.
 The instructions for VSTS below include creating a globablly unique value.

-### Deploying App Insights

-The App Insights instance is deployed using the `monitor/deploy/template.json` ARM template.

-#### Deploying App Insights Using VSTS

-**Deploy ARM Template:** Use the _Azure Resource Group Deployment_ task, with the _Action_ set to `Create or update resource group`.
-Set the _Template_ to the location of the `template.json` file, e.g. `$(System.DefaultWorkingDirectory)/Monitor-CI/deploy/template.json`.
-Set the _Overridable template parameters_ setting to `-uniqueResourceNamePrefix {your-globally-unique-prefix}`.

-#### Deploying App Insights Manually

-The monitoring ARM template can be manually deployed using the Azure CLI with the following command:

-`az group deployment create -g {your-globally-unique-prefix}-monitor --template-file monitor/deploy/template.json --mode Complete --parameters uniqueResourceNamePrefix={your-globally-unique-prefix}`

 ### Deploying Event Grid Topic